 Adding chillers and other equipment can increase output and reduce VOCs.

-As summer approaches and more drivers hit the road, refineries must increase production to meet peak demand for gasoline and leverage the window of opportunity for increased revenue and profits.
+During summer months, refineries must increase production to meet peak demand for gasoline and leverage the window of opportunity for increased revenue and profits.
 But oftentimes they hit a roadblock: The built-in rundown cooling system that cools the fuel once it leaves the processing unit — typically a set of aerial cooler fans — can’t handle the increased volume, causing capacity constraints.

 That’s where temporary cooling equipment comes in.
 It can improve processes to speed production rates while also lowering volatile organic compounds (VOCs).